repnz/apc-research/README.md

 This repo will contain all the code related to the APC research including reverse engineered sources.

+### ApcLib

+A library with common functionality related to the supplied samples.

 ### ApcDllInjector

 Allows to inject a DLL using a user mode APC from user mode.